kevingigiano/centkins/README.md

   * Most of this code came from the official Jenkins Docker file with "hacks" put in for my own needs.
 * The Jenkins pipeline job uses OSpackage to create the RPM.

+To run this you need Docker and docker-compose installed
+* docker-compose up --build